epsilon537/boxlambda/docs/sw_comp_litedram_initialization.md

 [https://github.com/epsilon537/boxlambda/blob/master/sw/projects/ddr_test/ddr_test.c](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/ddr_test/ddr_test.c)

 The program boots from internal memory.
-It invokes *sdram_init()*, then performs a memory test over user port 0, followed by user port 1.
-Finally, the program verifies CPU instruction execution from DDR by relocating a test function from internal memory to DDR and branching to it.
+It invokes *sdram_init()*, performs a memory test, and verifies CPU instruction execution from DDR by relocating a test function from internal memory to DDR and branching to it.

 The memory test function used is a slightly modified version of the *memtest()* function provided by Litex in *liblitedram*.